NayakwadiS/mftool/docs/index.rst

  }

-Get daily performance of equity schemes
+Get daily performance of Equity schemes
 -------------------------------------------------

 To get daily Performance of open ended equity schemes for all AMCs